 Your map of recreation facilities in Red Deer is now saved as an item in My Content.
 Currently, only you can access and view the map, but you want the GIS manager—and only her—to review it and give you approval to feature it on the City's website.
 Your colleague tells you the best way to do this is by sharing the map privately using a group.
 Once you create a group, you'll add your map to it, and invite the GIS manager to the group as a member.

 - Click Home > Groups.
-On the Groups page, click Create New Group.
+On the Groups page, click Create group.

 - Type Red Deer Recreation Facilities for the name, enter a brief summary, and add some tags.
 For Who can view this group?, choose Only group members and click Create Group.